aabhishekbr/PythonEmailSender/README.md

 # PythonEmailSender
-A Sample code to send email from your mail id to any other mail id
+The following code is made to help the beginner in python to send an email will attachments to any mail id

+## Required imports for the code are
+import smtplib

+from email.mime.multipart import MIMEMultipart

+from email.mime.text import MIMEText

+from email.mime.base import MIMEBase

+from email import encoders